durech11/rails_quickstart_blog/README.md

 ## Key Rails Methods & Helpers
 `form_for` - form builder for templates in views.
 See example in `app/views/articles/new.html.erb`.
 `link_to` - creates a hyperlink based on text to display and where to go.
 See example in `app/views/welcome/index.html.erb`
+`pluralize` - a rails helper that takes a number and a string as its arguments.
+If the number is greater than one, the string will be automatically pluralized.

 ## Key Concepts/Definitions
 **routes** - connects incoming requests to controllers and actions